begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLE

-In the following example, the program segment writes the contents of FOOTWEAR to the file called "PINK" in the directory ‘/usr/local/myslippers’
+In the following example, the program segment writes the contents of FOOTWEAR variable to the file called "PINK" in the directory ‘/usr/local/myslippers’

-OSWRITE FOOTWEAR ON "/usr/local/myslippers"
+    OSWRITE FOOTWEAR ON "/usr/local/myslippers/PINK"

 ## OUT